The hunt for heretics: The Spanish Inquisition

 - What are some of the misconceptions about torture in the Spanish Inquisition that are clarified in this segment?

 - Imagine you were part of a crowd watching an auto-da-fé.
 Write a blog post describing what happened and how you felt.

 - Simon Smart quotes a legal expert at time of the Inquisition who wrote of the auto-da-fé: “The goal was the education of one and all – and also, to terrify.”
 What do you think he meant by this?
 Why would the Inquisitors want to terrify the crowd?

 - Articles sometimes appear citing the “millions” killed in the Spanish Inquisition, but expert scholars now estimate that approximately 6000 people were killed, over a 350-year period.
 To what extent should this influence how we see the Inquisition?
 Do the numbers matter?

-- Read this quote from Bishop Wazo, and answer the questions that follow:
+- Read this quote from Bishop Wazo, who was referenced in the segment, and answer the questions that follow:

 - Explain what Wazo is saying in your own words.

 - How do you think the Inquisitors could claim to be following a God of charity, forgiveness, and compassion while condemning “heretics” to death?